Onaje Allan Gumbs: Later life

 On January 24, 2010, Gumbs suffered a stroke and was hospitalized for two days.
 In December of that year, he released an album in Japan entitled Just Like Yesterday.
 On the album, he was accompanied by Omar Hakim, Victor Bailey, Marcus McLaurine, William S. Patterson and Chuggy Carter.
 Any visible signs of the stroke had since vanished.

 In February 2015, he was hospitalized for two weeks, though he was able to recover and return to composing and performance.

 Onaje Allan Gumbs died on April 6, 2020, aged 70.

+Legacy

+In 2022, De Kruif Place in the Bronx was co-named Onaje Allan Gumbs Way.